 AVOID adding water in spots.
 One strategy I attempted but now recommend that you AVOID is adding water to my fingertips and spreading the corners smooth, if I miss the window of malleable opportunity.
 This is also evidence of powder-to-water ratio discrepancies and discoloration, even after it dries.

-Step 4b: Clean Up as you Go
+Step 4b: Clean As You Go

 While concrete is still moist, run a paper towel or baby wipe along the edge to clean it up a bit.
 Don’t worry if you miss a spot; the concrete will scrape off fairly easily even when dry.

-Step 4c: Work Around the Sink
+Step 4c: Work Around The Sink

 I kept my sink intact during this entire application process (rather than remove the sink), and this caused no problems.